cb-technologists/blog/content/posts/building-images-with-img.md

 2. `img` can be run without requiring the `--privileged` Docker flag or the equivalent `privileged: true` security context in Kubernetes.
 3. Syntax for building, pushing, and pulling images, among other actions, largely mirror Docker's - for example, `img build -t hello-world .` and `img push hello-world` are the commands to build and push an image called `hello-world`.

-In this post, we'll dive into using `img` as a `Pod` within a Google Kubernetes Engine (GKE) cluster, integrating it with Google Cloud services, and running it from a Jenkins Pipeline to automate our build and push workflow.
+In this post, we'll dive into using `img` within a Google Kubernetes Engine (GKE) cluster, integrating it with Google Cloud services, and running it from a Jenkins Pipeline to automate our build and push workflow.
 We'll also discuss some of the security implications of `img` as they relate to running in Kubernetes.

 ## Running `img` in Kubernetes
-Jessie's blog post includes a sample YAML manifest file (with a related [Docker container](https://r.j3ss.co/repo/img/tags)) for deploying `img` as a Kubernetes Pod, which we'll use as a starting point.
+Jessie's blog post includes a sample YAML manifest file (with a related [Docker container](https://r.j3ss.co/repo/img/tags)) for deploying `img` as a Kubernetes `Pod`, which we'll use as a starting point.
 However, we also want to leverage [Google Cloud's Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to seamlessly integrate with Google Container Registry, so we'll create a custom Docker image that includes both `img` and `gcloud`.
 (For a deeper dive into using Workload Identity to securely tie Kubernetes Service Accounts to cloud IAM permissions, see [part 2 of Kurt's series on best practices for Jenkins in Kubernetes](/posts/best-practices-for-cloudbees-core-jenkins-on-kubernetes/securely-using-cloud-services-from-jenkins-kubernetes-agents/).)

 Here's our `Dockerfile` for this combined image:
 ```Dockerfile